 Action # Title Description Total Funds Contributing 1.1 Access to Common Core State Standards (CCSS) Provide Common Core State Standards (CCSS) appropriate materials, supplies, contracted services and capital outlay to all students \$511,345.00 No 1.2 Access to Technological Supports and Literacy Access to Technological Supports and Literacy: EUSD will ensure continued access to student chromebook devices and technology.
-New Chromebooks will continue to be purchased during the 2023- 2024 school year to ensure student access to instructional programs.
-Currently, EUSD is supporting a 1:1 instructional device program.
-The District will budget funds to maintain all current devices updated and operational.
+New Chromebooks were purchased during the 2020-2021 school year to ensure student access to instructional programs via Distance Learning.
+Currently EUSD is supporting a 1:1 instructional device program The District will need to budget funds to maintain all current devices updated and operational.
 In addition, outdated devices reaching end of life will need to be updated.
-EUSD will provide access to Professional Development and training on classroom-based technology platforms as well as training on District universal assessment platforms. \$354,050.00 No 1.3 State and District Benchmark Assessments: Use & Literacy Allow opportunities for staff training and ongoing use of CAASPP Interim (IAB's) and Practice (ICA's) assessments.
-Allow opportunities for staff training and ongoing use of District adopted Benchmark Assessment platforms including Renaissance Star Reading/Star Math Assessments and partnering assessment platforms including Freckle; Illuminate: and Aimsweb. \$75,736.00 No 1.4 Employee Staffing and Maintenance EUSD will maintain current levels of staffing, and contracted services to provide access to a broad course of study and support student learning including salaries for Special Day Class teachers, Educational Specialists, and other itinerant service providers who support the needs of students with disabilities. \$20,865,688.00 No
+EUSD will provide access to Professional Development and training on classroom based technology platforms as well as training on District universal assessment platforms. \$354,050.00 No 1.3 State and District Benchmark Assessments: Use & Literacy Allow opportunities for staff training and ongoing use of CAASPP Interim (IAB's) and Practice (ICA's) assessments.
+Allow opportunities for staff training and ongoing use of District adopted Benchmark Assessment platforms including Renaissance Star Reading/Star Math Assessments and partnering assessment platforms including Freckle; Illuminate: and Aimsweb. \$75,736.00 No 1.4 Employee Staffing and Maintenance EUSD will maintain current levels of staffing, and contracted services to provide access to a broad course of study and support student learning including salaries for Special Day Class teachers, and other intinerant service providers who support the needs of students with disabilities. \$20,865,688.00 No 1.5 Maintenance of Tier II and Tier III Staff and Supports EUSD will maintain current levels of staffing and contracted services to provide access to a broad course of study and support student \$3,468,812.00 Yes

-Action # Title Description Total Funds Contributing 1.5 Maintenance of Tier II and Tier III Staff and Supports EUSD will maintain current levels of staffing and contracted services to provide access to a broad course of study and support student learning including intervention teachers, instructional aides and related support services. \$3,468,812.00 Yes 1.6 Facility Maintenance and Student Transportation EUSD will provide adequate funding and resources to provide safe facilities and transportation for all students. \$4,647,450.00 No 1.7 Targeted Professional Development Escalon Unified will provide all staff with appropriate access to Professional Development in the areas of English Language Arts CCSS, Math CCSS, Next Generation Science Standards, SEL curriculum, and Professional Learning Communities. \$154,161.00 No 1.8 Access to CCSS Instructional Materials Escalon Unified will provide access to Common Core State Standards curriculum, materials, supplies, contracted services, and capital outlay that are in line with the state content area frameworks.
-This will include the implementation of instructional materials including new TK- 8 Science and Social Science curricula. \$100,000.00 No 1.9 Additional Supplemental Services and Materials EUSD will maintain current levels of materials and contracted services to provide access to a broad course of study and to support student learning- Materials and services provided over the LCFF base and funded with supplemental funding. \$349,948.00 Yes
+Action # Title Description Total Funds Contributing learning including intervention teachers, instructional aides and related support services.
+1.6 Facility Maintenance and Student Transportation EUSD will provide adequate funding and resources to provide safe facilities and transportation for all students. \$4,647,450.00 No 1.7 Targeted Professional Development Escalon Unified will provide all staff with appropriate access to Professional Development in the areas of English Language Arts CCSS, Math CCSS, New Generation Science Standards, and Professional Learning Communities. \$154,161.00 No 1.8 Access to CCSS Instructional Materials Escalon Unified will provide access to Common Core State Standards curriculum, materials, supplies, contracted services, and capital outlay that are in line with the state content area frameworks.
+This will include the updating instructional materials including Science and Social Science Curriculum. \$100,000.00 No 1.9 Additional Supplemental Services and Materials EUSD will maintain current levels of materials and contracted services to provide access to a broad course of study and to support student learning- Materials and services provided over the LCFF base and funded with supplemental funding. \$349,948.00 Yes